MFuglsang/itslearning2google/README.md

 # Requirements

-Run the requirements.txt with pip to install the required packages for python 2.7\n
+Run the requirements.txt with pip to install the required packages for python 2.7\n Requires an installation of Google Chrome - using the Google Chrome webdrivers

 Enable to google calendar API and get the client_secret.json file - see this tutorial https://developers.google.com/calendar/quickstart/python